 - The establishment of administrative commodity approval from ministries of agriculture, including the negotiation of phytosanitary protocols for customs clearance of almond hulls for each of the target countries of the project:

-We’ve established administrative market access in all the target countries, save China and Thailand, and are introducing almond hulls to importers and technical stakeholders in all target countries.
+We’ve established administrative market access in all the target countries, except China and Thailand, and are introducing almond hulls to importers and technical stakeholders in all target countries.

 China is a special case, representing at least 75% of dairy end-user demand, with almond hulls already accepted by the major dairy importers, but not the government agencies.

-- Commercial introduction to multinational importers who will be the primary merchandisers to end-users.
-All of the importers work throughout most the target countries, notable companies being CJ (Korea), CP (Thailand), New Hope (Singapore) and Beidahuang (China), and Itochu (Japan), among others.
+- Commercial introduction to multinational importers who will be the primary merchandizers to end-users.
+All work throughout all the target countries, notable companies being CJ (Korea), CP (Thailand), New Hope (Singapore) and Beidahuang (China), Itochu (Japan), among others.

 Presidio Trade Group is working with Almond Alliance to coordinate the effort, which is essentially coordinating three teams:

 - US Team: Develops educational materials, manages commodity introduction to end-users, importers and government stakeholders, and supports USDA/APHIS communication with destination governments.